jkwakman/Open-Cookie-Database/README.md

 The definitions of the categories are as follows:

 - Functional (also known as technical, essential or strictly necessary)
-- Preferences (also known as functionality)
+- Personalization (also known as preferences)
 - Analytics (also known as performance or statistics)
 - Marketing (also known as tracking or social media)
+- Security

 # Wildcard match
 The last column in the database is called "Wildcard match".
 A `0` in this column means that the cookie name is not a wildcard, and a 1 means that the cookie name is a wildcard.